cometbft/cometbft/docs/qa/v034/CometBFT.md

 ### CPU utilization

-This is the baseline `load1` plot, for reference.
+For reference, this is the baseline `load1` plot (as typically shown in the first line of the Unix `top` command).

 ![load1](./img/baseline/cpu.png)